humanilog/dev-setup/README.md

 ## Install extra modules/addons

-Load the code of the module into ./addons
+Load the code of the module into `./addons`

-There must be a __init__.py and __manifest__.py file in the addon folder.
+There must be a `__init__.py` and `__manifest__.py` file in the addon folder.
 Otherwise the addon will not be found by Odoo.

 In Odoo in Developer Mode the Apps List must be updated.

-Then the new addon is visible in Odoo.
+Then the new addon is visible in Odoo and can be installed.

 ## If you need to access the docker container: